SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2016-04-18-making-your-game-stand-out-with-cortana-on-windows-10.markdown

 Once the project is built, open the exported project in Visual Studio so we can add the Cortana integration parts.
 For the integration to work, we need a set of code to handle the incoming commands, then we need to call that in the application’s start-up methods.

-> If you forget to add the capabilities to the project, you will get odd errors when running the project.&nbsp; You can also add them later in the project by double-clicking on the “Package.appxmanifest” file in the solution and selecting the capabilities tab.
+> If you forget to add the capabilities to the project, you will get odd errors when running the project.
+You can also add them later in the project by double-clicking on the “Package.appxmanifest” file in the solution and selecting the capabilities tab.

-Microsoft also provides a quick start tutorial on speech integration, which you can find here: [https://msdn.microsoft.com/en-gb/library/windows/apps/xaml/mt185609.aspx](https://msdn.microsoft.com/en-gb/library/windows/apps/xaml/mt185609.aspx)
+Microsoft also provides a quick start tutorial on speech integration, which you can find here: [https://msdn.microsoft.com/en-gb/library/windows/apps/xaml/mt185609](https://msdn.microsoft.com/en-gb/library/windows/apps/xaml/mt185609)

 ## Create your Voice Definition File

 To begin, we need a Voice Command Definition (VCD) file to tell the operating system what voice commands are available for our app.

-> We won’t go over the full capabilities of the VCD file in this tutorial, but you can find more information here: [https://msdn.microsoft.com/en-gb/library/windows/apps/xaml/dn706593.aspx](https://msdn.microsoft.com/en-gb/library/windows/apps/xaml/dn706593.aspx)
+> We won’t go over the full capabilities of the VCD file in this tutorial, but you can find more information here: [https://msdn.microsoft.com/en-gb/library/windows/apps/xaml/dn706593](https://msdn.microsoft.com/en-gb/library/windows/apps/xaml/dn706593)

 Creating a VCD file is very easy.
 First, create a new XML document in your solution (_Right click -\> Add new Item -\> XML File_) and then adding basic VCD content to the new XML file, I created a **VoiceCommandDefinition.xml** file as follows: